Silver mining: History

-Silver mining has been undertaken since as early as the 5th century BCE.
+The historical record of silver mining dates back to 3,000 BC in Anatolia.
 As silver is a precious metal often used for coins and bullion, its mining has historically often been lucrative.
 As with other precious metals such as gold or platinum, newly discovered deposits of silver ore have sparked silver rushes of miners seeking their fortunes.
-In recent centuries, large deposits were discovered and mined in the Americas, influencing the growth and development of Mexico, Andean countries such as Bolivia, Chile, Argentina and Peru, as well as Canada and the United States.
+Silver was a valuable metal that helped early civilizations around Ancient Greece.
+In recent centuries, large deposits were discovered and mined in the Americas, influencing the growth and development of Mexico, Andean countries such as Bolivia, Chile and Peru, as well as Argentina, Canada and the United States.

-Silver has been known since ancient times.
 Silver is mentioned in the Book of Genesis, and slag heaps found in Asia Minor and on the islands of the Aegean Sea indicate that silver was being separated from lead as early as the 4th millennium BC.
-The silver mines at Laurium were very rich and helped provide a currency for the economy of ancient Athens, where the process involved mining the ore in underground galleries, washing and then smelting it to produce the metal.
+By 1,200 BC, silver mining shifted into the mines of Laurion in Greece, and continued growing the surrounding empire.
+The silver mines at Laurion were very rich and helped provide a currency for the economy of ancient Athens, where the process involved mining the ore in underground galleries, washing and then smelting it to produce the metal.
 Elaborate washing tables still exist at the site which used rain water held in cisterns and collected during the winter months.

+By the year 100 AD, the epicenter of silver mining transitioned into Spain, where the Roman Empire flourished.
 The Romans took over silver mining in Spain from Carthage after their acquisition of Carthaginian territories there following the Second Punic War.
 Extraction of silver from lead ore was widespread in Roman Britain very soon after the Roman conquest of the first century AD.

 One of the main aims of the Viking expansion throughout Europe was to acquire and trade silver.
 Bergen and Dublin are still important centres of silver making.
 An example of a collection of Viking-age silver for trading purposes is the Galloway Hoard.

 From the mid-15th century silver began to be extracted from copper ores in massive quantities using the liquation process creating a boost to the mining and metallurgy industries of Central Europe.